rafaelxky/SmartServiceHub/README.md

 - Finish the openapi.yaml

 # Other documents
-- You can find some personal toughts and troubles I had with this project under PROJECT_JOUNEY.md
+- You can find some personal toughts and throubles I had with this project under PROJECT_JOUNEY.md
-- PROJECT_GUIDE.md provides a more direct and easy way to help you to treverse and contribute to the project as well as its standards
+- PROJECT_GUIDE.md provides a more direct and easy way to help you to traverse and contribute to the project as well as its standards
 - If you have any issues try going to KNOWN_ISSUES.md